hicham-alaoui/maps-leeds/README.md

 ## App coding "ingredients"
-The app is built using HTML, CSS, Javascript, knockout.js in addition to Google Maps, Foursquare and Flickr APIs.
+The app is built using HTML, CSS, Javascript, knockout.js in addition to Google Maps and Foursquare APIs.

 ## Using this app